Industry 4.0 & artificial intelligence: 8 manufacturing applications for AI

 Manufacturers have used the predictive quality analytics of LinePulse for manufacturing to identify faulty transmissions, predict gearbox failures, and detect anomalies in engine misfires.
 All of these cases involve models based on machine learning — a subset of artificial intelligence — and in each one, the ML/AI models were able to deliver highly accurate results even with minimal training data.

-2. Predictive maintenance and quality control analytics
+2. Predictive maintenance software

 Although predictive quality analytics in manufacturing and predictive maintenance are often lumped into the same category, there are important differences between them.
 The premise of predictive maintenance is to use data from the production line to anticipate when manufacturing equipment is likely to fail, and then intervene to repair or replace the equipment before that happens.